direktiv/direktiv/scripts/api/api.md

 PATCH /api/functions/namespaces/{namespace}/function/{serviceName}
 ```

+Update Namespace Service traffic directed to each revision,
 traffic can only be configured between two revisions.
 All other revisions
-will bet set to 0 traffic
+will bet set to 0 traffic.

 #### Parameters